 During this unprecedented time of global health and economic crises, half of all Canadians report that their mental health has suffered since the onset of the COVID-19 pandemic.
 However, the psychological effects of quarantine will “echo” even after the re-opening of society.
 Learn how to maintain mental health during the pandemic and beyond.

-These webinars will be led by Dr. Khatri, who was the principal investigator on the Living Life To The Full for Caregivers 55+ study, which found that caregivers reported substantial improvements to their levels of anxiety, feelings of loneliness and depressive symptoms after completing the free caregiver support course.
+These webinars were led by Dr. Khatri, who was the principal investigator on the Living Life To The Full for Caregivers 55+ study, which found that caregivers reported substantial improvements to their levels of anxiety, feelings of loneliness and depressive symptoms after completing the free caregiver support course.

 Living Life to the Full is a fun and engaging eight-week course that provides people from all walks of life with effective tools to maximize their ability to manage life’s challenges.
 The group-oriented course is based on the principles of cognitive behavioural therapy, which focus on understanding how thoughts, feelings and behaviours work together to impact well-being.
 Each 90-minute session focuses on a different topic, such as understanding unhelpful thoughts, engaging in enjoyable activities, coping with anger and solving daunting problems.